andrea-sdl/work-hats-book/01-contents/36-the-no-complain-rule.md

 This doesn't teach us anything, and even if we have evidence of the side-effects of complaint we don't have a plan to fix it.

 As in many things we can understand why: It's easy.
-It's simply easy to complain, to surrender, to give up..
+It's simply easy to complain, to surrender, to give up.
 Big habits change require time and effort, that's why they don't happen so often.

 Many years ago I loved sugar (I still do...), but one time I realized that I probably overused it.